-GRST-3341 Music History I: Ancient Greece to Mozart
+GRST-3341 Music History I: Ancient Greece to Baroque

-A survey of music in the Western art music tradition, beginning with ancient Greece and continuing through the music of the late eighteenth century.
-Important composers covered include Bach, Handel, Vivaldi, Monteverdi, Palestrina, Josquin, Haydn, and Mozart.
-Although designed as Part I of a twosemester history sequence, this course may be taken independently.
-(Also listed as MUSC 3341.)
+A survey of music in the Western art music tradition, beginning with ancient Greece and continuing through the music of the eighteenth century.
+Important composers covered include Bach, Handel, Vivaldi, Monteverdi, and Josquin.
+Although designed as Part I of a two-semester history sequence, this course may be taken independently.
+(Also listed as MUSC 3341.)(Offered every Fall).
+Prerequisite: MUSC 1204 or consent of instructor.

-GRST-3342 Music History II: Beethoven to the Present
+GRST-3342 Music History Ii: Classical Era to Present

-A survey of important figures and developments in Western art music from the late Classical era through the present, beginning with the music of the late eighteenth century, continuing with Beethoven, Berlioz, Schubert, and other nineteenth-century composers, and concluding with a sustained overview of the modern era from Mahler to Ligeti.
+A survey of important figures and developments in Western art music from the early Classical era through the present, beginning with the music of Haydn, Mozart, and other representative figures from the later eighteenth century.
+Topics to be studied include the rise of the symphony genre, nineteenth-century opera, Wagner, and the influence of Beethoven on later composers.
+The course concludes with a sustained overview of the modern era from Mahler to Ligeti.
 Although designed as a continuation of Music History I, this course may be taken independently.
-(Also listed as MUSC 3342.)
+(Also listed as MUSC 3342)(Offered every Spring).
+Prerequisite: MUSC 1204 or consent of instructor.